p0l1t1c1an/p0l1t1c1an/README.md

 ### Additional Note
 I have a few more repositories than those I described earlier.
 These projects are either poorly programmed or deserted repos.
 They are left there to show my previous work and mistakes, since I am not perfect nor is anyone else.
 However, they are subject to being deleted/hidden at anytime.
+The repositories that are pinned and starred are the ones that I am proud of or are my dotfiles.

 <!-- What I know -->
 [rust]: https://rust-lang.org